ryanccn/blahaj/README.md

 Set environment variables according to the schema defined in `src/env.ts`.

-Run `yarn dev` to start the bot in development mode; run `yarn start` in production.
+Run `pnpm dev` to start the bot in development mode; run `pnpm start` in production.